AppliedAcousticsChalmers/sound-source-directivities/singing_voice_DirPat/README.md

 * `IR_a_wide_sweep.mat`.

 The calibration data in file `cal64.mat` were applied to all datasets.
-All directivity representations are referenced to the direction straight ahead and computed as described in
+All directivity representations were computed similar to as it is described in

 > J. Ahrens and S. Bilbao, “Interpolation and Range Extrapolation of Sound Source Directivity Based on a Spherical Wave Propagation Model,” in Proc. of IEEE ICASSP, Barcelona, Spain, May 2020